Scubamama/gitstuffs/README.md

 merge conflicts - start at bottom and work up pull request - push branch/pull from origin develop merge to dev or master - got to branch/click merge / delete branch

+commits do not belong to any branch.
+They are unique and branches only reference them.

 > workflow: per Jim
 > - `git checkout develop`